Vietnam at a glance

-Da Nang is located in central Vietnam, with an almost equally divided distance between Hanoi capital and Ho Chi Minh City.
-Possessing one of the most beautiful beaches on the planet and many incredible natural landscapes, Da Nang City is one of the most attractive tourist destinations of the Central region.
+Da Nang is located in Central Vietnam, with an almost equally divided distance between Hanoi Capital and Ho Chi Minh City.
+Possessing one of the most beautiful beaches on the planet – My Khe and many incredible natural landscapes, Da Nang City is one of the most attractive tourist destinations of the Central region.

-Da Nang is a “Crouching Tiger Hidden Dragon” city in Vietnam, where there are mountains, forests, and beaches.
-Famous tourist attractions in Da Nang include Ba Na Hills, My Khe Beach, Marble Mountains, and Asia’s largest Fantasy Park indoor amusement park.
-Da Nang also has many fascinating landscapes such as Hai Van Pass, and primaeval forest in Son Tra Peninsula.
+Da Nang is a “Crouching Tiger Hidden Dragon” city in Vietnam, where there are mountains, forests, beaches, and delicacies.
+The famous tourist attractions in Da Nang include Ba Na Hills, My Khe Beach, Marble Mountains, and Asia’s largest Fantasy Park indoor amusement park.
+Da Nang also has many fascinating landscapes such as Hai Van Pass, and the primeval forest in Son Tra Peninsula.